immunIT/drupwn/README.md

 docker build -t drupwn .
 ```

-Docker will download the Debian image and then execute the installation steps.
+Docker will download the Alpine image and then execute the installation steps.

 > Be patient, the process can be quite long the first time.